lightscapevr/website/markdown/viewing.md

 * Drawing or erasing markup lines will not effect any geometry.
 * Markup lines can be saved with SketchUp files.
 * When viewing cloud models, you can draw markup lines but (so far) not save them.
+* Markup lines appear in SketchUp too, but only if the "Send to VR" tool is currently selected in SketchUp.